 What to Eat the Night Before Your Half

-The meal that you eat for dinner the night before your race is really important, so plan it out.
+The meal you eat for dinner the night before your race is important even if it’s not the focus of carb-loading.
 This is not the time to go to McDonald’s and get a big Mac.
-You want something that is going to fuel you well for your race.
+You want something healthy but filling.

 I personally opted for salmon, steamed spinach, and quinoa as my last dinner before my race, and that was a great choice.
 It gave me the fuel I needed, but it wasn’t too heavy, and I didn’t feel like I was overflowing.